Somerset College: Houses

 All students and most teaching staff at the college are divided up into 5 different houses, each named after prominent families in the Mudgeeraba area.

-Student leadership

-The position of a Senior at Somerset requires a high degree of individual responsibility in upholding the ideals and rules of the College at all times.
-At the same time, it carries the role of guide and mentor to all members of the college.
-The Student Leadership Team, comprising all the Captains, has a particular responsibility to fulfil this role as well as their specific area of responsibility.

 International Baccalaureate

 Somerset College is one of three International Baccalaureate World Schools on the Gold Coast accredited to offer the IB Diploma Programme.
 It also offers the IB Middle Years Programme (MYP) and the IB Primary Years Programme (PYP), for which it received accreditation in 2006.
 In June 2006, the college hosted the Asia-Pacific International Baccalaureate Conference.

 Events

 Each year in mid-March, Somerset College hosts its annual Celebration of Literature.
 The three-day festival features notable authors and poets from around Australia, and attracts around 20,000 school student and adult participants.
 Past visiting authors have included: Douglas Adams, Paul Jennings, Geoffrey McSkimming, Kate Forsyth, Andy Griffiths, Andrew Daddo, Gretel Killeen and Terry Denton.

 Programs

 Somerset College's outdoor education curriculum includes camps for students in Years 6 to 11.

 Students in the Senior School from Year 9 and above are encouraged to take part in the student exchange programs.
 Students studying German are able to visit Germany every two years (on the odd years students host German students).
 Students studying Japanese visit Japan every two year.
 The Italian trip is available to Year 11 students undertaking ab initio Italian and takes place in the summer holidays before beginning Year 12.
 The group travels around Italy visiting many historic landmarks and students stay with a host family and attend their billet's school for a couple of weeks.

 There is also an annual ski trip, typically held in early September, where any student from the Senior School is able to visit Perisher Ski Resort in New South Wales for one week.